Skip to main content

 Best practices

-Upload the docs the end user should actually rely on.
+Add the product docs or help center your users should actually rely on.

 Operational details

-• The page auto-polls while documents are still processing.
+• The page auto-polls while documents or websites are still processing.

 • Ready documents can be previewed in the app.

-• Uploads may be blocked on plans with no remaining actions.
+• Uploading documents or adding websites may be blocked on plans with no remaining actions.

 When to use it